BRIEF-Clubcorp to be acquired by Apollo Global affiliated investment funds for transaction valued at $1.1 bln

-July 9 Clubcorp Holdings Inc
+July 9 (Reuters) - Clubcorp Holdings Inc

 * Clubcorp enters into a definitive agreement to be acquired by certain investment funds affiliated with apollo global management in an all-cash transaction valued at $1.1 billion